Small Business Website: How to Create One in 2023?

 Templates can't be swapped out after you've started building with them

-Squarespace Site Builder: Stylish Design for Small Businesses
+Squarespace Website Builder: Stylish Design for Small Businesses

-New content blocks are added as "sections" and cover key elements like contact forms, FAQs, or team pages, as well as branch-specific content like tour information or reservations.
+New content blocks are added as "sections" and include key elements like contact forms, FAQs, or team pages, as well as branch-specific content like tour information or reservations.

 Your Squarespace website will be composed of ready-made sections that you can personalize.